matthiasjost/bdn-talk-slides/slides.md

 # Micro Benchmarks

 ## What are Micro Benchmarks?
-Micro = Testing code pieces
+Micro Benchmarks = Testing code pieces

 ## What are Micro Benchmarks used for?
 Comparing scenarios (memory and performance)